 “The use of private networks run either by businesses, communities or individuals are the key to linking rural communities to the faster, low latency, high data allowance internet services, and extending ground services to more remote communities currently covered by satellite only.”

-In terms of mobile coverage, Mr Graham’s research showed that there are only two key technologies available to improve mobile coverage, being either a femtocell device or a Cel-fi device.
+In terms of mobile coverage, his research showedthere are only two key technologies available to improve mobile coverage, being either a femtocell or a Cel-fi device.

 “The femtocell device connects to a home broadband connection and projects signal in the home whilst the Cel-fi device boosts the existing signal throughout the home, and is the most widely used technology to improve in home coverage.
 The game changer however is voice over Wi-Fi, a new protocol being implemented in Australia this year which allows certain smart phones to switch to Wi-Fi service if mobile service is patchy to make and receive calls.
 I found this technology already implemented in most countries in Europe, so it is pleasing that it will be integrated into Australia’s two biggest mobile networks this year.”

-Mr Graham believes the opportunities provided by this technology will bring a new technological advancement age for agriculture by enabling online connected tools to be implemented.
+He believes the opportunities provided by this technology will bring a technological advancement age for agriculture by implementing online connected tools.

 “Internet of Things” devices (IoT) and farm sensors can start to be implemented across farms, monitoring water levels, soil moisture, livestock locations and other valued information at low cost.
 The transfer of precision farming data in large volumes could better enable automated systems and machinery for greater efficiencies.”